 In this short article, I’ll share 5 of the best video channels about psychology with a few other notable mentions and a selection guide.

 1. PBS BrainCraft

 Short simple videos with a fun animation style.
 Vanessa hill really makes her content accessible.
 BrainCraft videos are usually very specific and crisp.
 I find BrainCraft to be on the fun side of psychological sciences.
-The topics she chooses can very well become topics of conversation in real life; without the pretence of intellectual debating.
-Go without saying (if seen her videos), the content is based on empirical research but the content isn’t a numerical overload.
+The topics she chooses can very well become topics of conversation in real life; without the pretense of intellectual debating.
+Goes without saying, the content is based on empirical research but the content isn’t a numerical overload.
 She focuses on the concepts and the overarching ideas.
-Also, her accent is lovely.

 2. SciShow Psych

 There are times I miss important recent research and SciShow Psych is almost always there to fill in that gap.
 Their topics are very well curated.
-They have multiple speakers who directly speak to the camera with a straight-forward fluff-free narration.
+They have multiple speakers who directly speak to the camera with a straightforward fluff-free narration.
 Well, there are these occasional cheesy remarks which are entertaining.
-Although, not as much as thoughty2 (who I like, btw).
+Although, not as much as thoughty2.
 The way SciShow Psych explains is satisfying to both a casual audience and a hungry-for-information audience.
 They also have important sentences shown in writing.
 I do end up pausing to re-read to make a mental note.
 I’d call this channel neat and can certainly be viewed to bolster actual academic learning.

-Questions, Tangents, Raised eye-brows, fun facts, More tangent, Crazy facts, in-depth research.
+Questions, Tangents, Raised eye-brows, Fun facts, More tangents, Crazy facts, In-depth research.
 Michael Stevens is a master.
 He does his videos unlike anyone else.
 In my opinion, he has the most iconic style across all informational channels.
 He asks and answers the most interesting questions – What is the speed of dark, Is your red the same as my red, etc. The background information he gives is exciting and unexpected.
 And he knows how to impress his audience with information and drama.
 Vsauce really isn’t about just psychology but he focuses on math, physics, history, neuroscience, etc. Everything.
-He covers all bases and that is why I have put him up in this list of psychology channels on YT because psychology vast and multiple perspectives help.
+He covers all bases and that is why I have put him up in this list of psychology channels on YT because psychology is vast and multiple perspectives help.
 His web series called Mind Field is exclusively on psychology topics and goes more in-depth with research.
 In Mind Field, he typically conducts experiments, interviews experts, and explains ideas directly to the viewer.

 4. Bite Size Psych

-The positively odd thing about Bite Size Psych is that the channel is just familiar.
-Even if you are new to it.
-If you have been watching explanation videos, this channel is the perfect blend of ease of communication and rigour.
+The positively odd thing about Bite Size Psych is that the channel feels familiar even if it isn’t.
+If you have been watching explanation videos, this channel is the perfect blend of ease of communication and rigor.
 The creator of this channel walks you through concepts and relatable applications of psychology.
 He makes sure that solid sources are cited.
 So if you want to snowball around the topic and read, this psychology channel would be a great start.

 A small US company started making psychology videos which I best term as ‘applied psychology.’
-Their content is useful in day to day living.
-I would like to highlight the cognitive load (mental demands) of this channel.
+Their content is useful in day-to-day contexts.
+I would like to highlight this channel’s cognitive load (mental demands).
 I think it is just perfect – visually speaking, it is light.
 The animation compounds the content and does not distract.
 The spoken content is just detailed enough for non-serious viewers.
 Don’t judge the slight

-Suggestions based on what you are looking for.
+Selection Guide: Suggestions based on what you are looking for

-If you are looking for technically heavy topics without a goal in mind – go for Vsauce.
+- If you are looking for technically heavy topics without a goal in mind – go for Vsauce.

 Do you like my list of the best psychology channels on youtube?
 Leave a comment if you have other channels in mind!